isomerpages/imsilver/_stay-healthy-go-digital/0-overview.md

 Our Digital Clinics have gone online!
 Have a mobile phone related query?
 Get one-on-one assistance through our Virtual Digital Clinic sessions.
 Find out more and register <a href="http://imsilver.sg/dc" target="_blank">here</a>!

-#### Digital Pods / 数码学堂 / Pod Digital / மின்னிலக்கக் கூட்டரங்குகள்
+#### Digital Pods / 数码乐学舱 / Pod Digital / மின்னிலக்கக் கூட்டரங்குகள்

 Yearning to upgrade yourself with a new digital skill?
 Virtual Digital Pods are a series of bite-sized, themed webinars on various digital topics like digital connectivity, mobile accessibility features and cyber security.
 Find out more and register <a href="http://imsilver.sg/dp" target="_blank">here</a>!